nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![Delete All Sequence Diagram](images/DeleteAllContacts.png)

-To delete a selected contact, a user must enter a command in the form `rm <INDEX>`.
+To _delete a selected contact_, a user must enter a command in the form `rm <INDEX>`.
 The sequence diagram below shows how the removal of a contact works.
 Before any deletion, details of the contact with the specified`INDEX` will be displayed to the user, along with a prompt to confirm deletion.
 If the user confirms deletion, deletion of the selected contact will be executed, along with a message to show that deletion has been executed.